edwardlai3582/RobInDaHood/README.md

 - [ ] refactor the code
 - [ ] RH Gold related
 - [x] own toFixed(2) => if smaller than 1, show all digit
+- [ ] order: ITEK is part of the SEC's Tick Size Pilot Program.
+Because of this, you can only place orders in increments of $0.05.
+Please update to the newest version of Robinhood to make market orders for ITEK.